CDCgov/tostadas/docs/developer_notes.md

 This requires `--updated_meta_path`.
 It can be specified in `nextflow.config`.
 If not specified, it looks for the output of JOIN_ACCESSIONS_WITH_METADATA (`$params.outdir/$params.accessions_outdir/<your_metadata_filename>__updated.xlsx`)

-GENBANK workflow doesn't validate metadata.
+GENBANK workflow does not validate metadata.
 It is assumed the user will run biosample_and_sra first (because GenBank submission requires a BioSample accession ID).
 It validates the fasta file.
 If `$params.annotation = true`, it performs annotation as follows.
 And it performs submission.
 It does not fetch the accession IDs because at the time of development, many GenBank submissions are not done via ftp.